BrewBlox/brewblox-documentation/docs/user/system_upgrades.md

 - Debian Stretch: Python 3.5
 - Debian Buster: Python 3.7
+- Debian Bullseye: Python 3.9
 - Ubuntu 18.04: Python 3.6
 - Ubuntu 20.04: Python 3.8

-If you are using Synology, MacOS, or one of the many flavours of Linux, then the Python version is the most important factor for compatibility.
+If you are using Synology, MacOS, or one of the many other flavours of Linux, then the Python version is the most important factor for compatibility.

 ## Upgrading Brewblox